Money Decisions Tool and money decision support Updated February 27, 2026

 Risks People Underestimate

-Job loss and market declines can happen together.
+Job loss and market declines can happen together, which is exactly when a no-cash portfolio becomes most fragile.

 3 Realistic Scenarios